Honey Barnes

-John Francis "Honey" Barnes (January 31, 1900 – June 18, 1981) was a Major League Baseball catcher.
+John Francis "Honey" Barnes (January 31, 1900 – June 18, 1981) was an American Major League Baseball catcher.
 Barnes played for the New York Yankees in the 1926 season.
-In one game, he did not get an at-bat, playing catcher.
+In one game, he did not get an at-bat, by playing catcher.
 He batted left and threw right-handed.
 He was born in Fulton, New York and died in Lockport, New York.

+Barnes played college baseball for Colgate University.
+In 1922, he was the only freshman to make the team.

 Honey Barnes and Eppie Barnes were at Colgate University at the same time but are not listed as being related.